15 Features That Can Make Your On-Demand Tutor Apps Stand-Out In COVID Era

 8. Session Transcripts & Notes

 Whether it is a live online class that you are a part of or an offline one, session transcripts are always handy.
 That should further be augmented with a Notes section that students can download.
-Educational app development should focus on minimizing student efforts and help them focus intently on the lesson at hand.
+Tutor app development should focus on minimizing student efforts and help them focus intently on the lesson at hand.
 In-app features should encourage direct interaction between trainers and the batches which brings us to our next point.

 9. Instructor Log